Jerome Deupree: Morphine

 In the late 1980s, songwriter Mark Sandman suggested that the two jam with saxophone player Dana Colley.
 As Morphine, the three composed material and performed throughout the East Coast, including shows in New York.
 They also recorded at Q Division Studios and The Outpost.
 In 1991 Deupree was forced to leave the project temporarily due to pain in his hand.
 Billy Conway took his place during that period.

 He returned to the band in 1992 and played on the debut album Good.
 The band also toured through California.
 Although the project was successful, Deupree had personal differences with Sandman, and he decided to leave the band at the end of 1992.

 Soon after that, Sandman called him and asked him to take part in a demo session that ended up being the band's second album, Cure for Pain.

-In 1998 he made some appearances with Morphine, playing along with drummer Conway, shortly before Sandman died while performing in Italy in 1999, ending the band suddenly.
+In 1999 he made 15 appearances with Morphine, playing along with drummer Conway, shortly before Sandman died while performing in Italy in 1999, ending the band suddenly.